akoskm/akoskm.github.io/_posts/2020-02-06-testing-implementation-details.md

 Now, fast forward a year.

-We took a course from Data Structures an Algorithms and we learned we can turn recursions into loops.
+We took a course from Data Structures and Algorithms and we learned we can turn recursions into loops.
 We come up with this brand new way of calculating factorials:

 ![Codebite loop](/assets/posts/images/2020-02-05/loop.jpg)

 We're excited to try this new algorithm, but our test won't pass anymore.
 The recursion is gone!

 The biggest problem with such tests is that they don't increase confidence in our software.
-The only thing they show is the presence of a recursion, an implementation detail that might change in the future.
+The only thing they show is the presence of recursion, an implementation detail that might change in the future.

 You'll run into the same problem while working on any kind of software over a period of time.
 Your development skills might improve during that period, you rewrite some of your code, but the problems you solve remain the same.